LandonScottBridgewater/O2O/README.md

 ### app.py

 This script manages the high-level user and the database system.
 The files are named by their ID + file extension for easy look up.
-The reason I created this structure is because I have noticed each time I make a small change to the data structure, it becomes very tedious to manager filepaths.
+The reason I created this structure is because I have noticed each time I make a small change to the data structure, it becomes very tedious to manage filepaths.
 Instead, I used IDs which have metadata and the unique file name linked to the ID.

 ### `class DataHandler`